craigthompson/aircraft-tracker/README.md

 6. Create database by running: `npm run db:create`

    - If you want to seed the database run: `npm run db:seed`
+     - Note: Seed data has old enough lastContact timestamps that the database cleanup cron job will remove the seed data when it runs.

 7. Run the app `npm run dev`